 I first met Julia in May, when spring was just starting to take hold.
 Our next meeting was in mid-July, during “high summer,” with the days already getting shorter.
 (Yikes!)
 What would she like to work on?
 Firstly, we would rearrange her front room, opening up the space so she could exercise to DVDs playing on her computer.

 Next, we spent our remaining time battling with (what her sister calls) the Paper Dragon.
 A few boxes and bins hold papers of various kinds that need(ed) de-cluttering attention.
 With more to do, we are developing a new filing system that will work for Julia.
 That will continue to be our focus until the task is done.

 Megan’s blended family moved into a new home in July.
 Some rooms are settled, others can use some attention, and one badly needed work.
-Megan’s office was messy, really unusable.
-The desk was piled with stuff and the floor was littered with boxes and bags.
+Megan’s office was unusable.
+The desk was piled with varied items, and the floor was littered with boxes and bags.
 We got to work, first clearing the desk, so she could use it.
 We created new files, then dealt with all on the floor.
 Many papers went into a bag for recycling, other items into another to be tossed.
-By the end of our first session together, Megan was thrilled with her office, where she now can work comfortably, instead of at the kitchen table.
+By the end of our session together, Megan was thrilled with her office, where she now can work comfortably, instead of at the kitchen table.

 I saw Sandy and Roger at a concert, and told them about De-clutter Me!
 She asked me to come and help at their house.
 What would we do?
 She mentioned the Paper Room.
 “Oh no,” I thought, visualizing a room with tall piles of paper everywhere.
-Arriving at their rural home on a rainy morning, we toured the house, both of them pointing out areas needing help.
+Arriving at their rural home on a rainy morning, we toured the house, with both of them pointing out areas needing help.
 Roger said that many horizontal surfaces were covered with stuff; relatively easily fixed.